whoisdsmith/VAULTSIDIAN/regex-rulesets/GNU_grep/ex16_misc_and_extras/sample.md

+# Sample

 account balance: -2300
 good day
 foo and bar and baz